Fees and Expenses

 Students must provide proof of sickness, hospital, and accident insurance equal to the coverage available through The Claremont Colleges before going abroad.
 Students must carry an insurance policy that provides coverage while abroad.

-Students are responsible for commuting costs not expressly included in the program fee, and incidental expenses such as books, laundry, entertainment, postage, gym/sports fees, internet fees, and telephone calls.
+Students are responsible for commuting costs not expressly included in the program fee, and incidental expenses such as books, laundry, entertainment, personal travel, postage, gym/sports fees, internet fees, and telephone calls.
 These costs are likely to be higher than in Claremont.
 Circumstances and local costs vary considerably from site to site and, with the changing value of the dollar, from year to year.
 Pomona College is not responsible for fluctuating exchange rates.
 The program fee also does not cover airport taxes or transportation, medical fees, immunizations, purchase of bedding or cooking equipment, room deposits, and passport, visa, and police registration fees.
 These fees vary.
 Students are responsible for damage done to housing while abroad.
 All overseas debts must be settled before returning to the U.S.

 Other Claremont Colleges Students